Overview of Coughing

 Causes of Coughing

 Regular and short-lived coughs can be common and normal.
 It becomes a problem when the cough lasts for a long period of time.
 A cough is considered chronic when it lasts for longer than eight weeks in adults and four weeks in children.
 Some common causes of an acute cough include: pneumonia, breathing in an irritant, the flu, a cold.
-Some other symptoms of a chronic cold are GERD, bronchitis, allergies, asthma, or post nasal drip.
-There are a variety of other causes to coughing, which may also include: sinusitis, ACE inhibitors, lung cancer, COPD, etc.
+Some other symptoms of a chronic cold are gastroesophageal reflux disease (GERD), bronchitis, allergies, asthma, or post nasal drip.
+There are a variety of other causes to coughing, which may also include: sinusitis, angiotensin-converting enzyme (ACE) inhibitors, lung cancer, Chronic Obstructive Pulmonary Disease (COPD), etc.

 Diagnosis of Coughing